 Optional Toppings

-· Traditional Tomato (mixture of 1cm-cubed tomatoes, extra-virgin olive oil, basil, and salt – marinated for an hour)
+· Traditional Tomato (mixture of 1cm-cubed tomatoes, quality extra-virgin olive oil, basil, and salt – ideally marinated for an hour) - this is what we usually use

 · Insalata Caprese (same but also with chopped mozzarella in the mixture)